Skip to content

 typescript

-import { api } from "@tina4/core";
+import { Api } from "@tina4/core";

 const response = await api.get("/products");

-const products = response.data;
+const products = response.body as unknown[];

 console.log(`Fetched ${products.length} products`);